 If your miniature horse resident hasn’t eaten in 24 hours, exhibits signs of lethargy, depression, weakness, diarrhea or incoordination, call your veterinarian immediately.
 Their survival counts on early prevention so don’t postpone calling the veterinarian if you suspect Hyperlipaemia.
 Prevention is key and is generally achievable through providing an appropriate diet year round.

 Many minis tend to be overweight as they are often overfed and have limited exercise.
-Obesity can contribute to the development of serious health issues, including laminitis.
+Too much extra weight can contribute to the development of serious health issues, including laminitis.
 Providing proper nutrition year round can prevent a host of ailments.

 Upward Fixation Of The Patella (“Locked Stifle”)